 4. Avoid costly airport rentals.
 You may live near an airport and find multiple car rental companies on site.
 But convenience has its cost — you’ll pay as much as 20 percent more to rent a car located on airport property.
 Instead, shop for a car locally and pocket the savings.

 5. Ask for available discounts.
 Discounts on car rentals are available, but you need to ask for them.
 If you are a AAA or AARP member, discounts should be attainable.
 You might also qualify for a reduced price if you are a military member or a veteran.
 Typically, discounts are given over the phone or by visiting the car rental company’s website directly.

-6. Opt for a longer term rental.
-You say that you only need a car for five days?
+6. Opt for a longer-term rental.
+Do you say that you only need a car for five days?
 You may actually pay more for your car rental than the person who rents a vehicle for a week.
-Car rental companies often offer excellent deals for customers when renting by a week, then when renting by the day.
+Car rental companies often offer excellent deals for customers when renting by the week, then when renting by the day.
 If you choose the longer rental, you can return the car earlier and still reap the savings.

 Special Considerations for One-Day Rentals

 What if you need a rental car for only one day?
 What is the best way to obtain such a vehicle without getting hosed?